fpavesi/AsylumAppHub/README.md

     - global
     - asylum.rds

-If you wish to run it from remote type in R:
+If you wish to run it from remote type in R (by the moment this feature is not working):

 library(shiny)  #<------ must be installed
 runGitHub("AsylumAppHub", "fpavesi")